 - For Hyper-V environments, the use of System Center Virtual Machine Manager (SCVMM) for management of Hyper-V hosts.

 With Azure Stack Hub, the architecture matches the one applicable to physical computers.
-This isn't particularly surprising, because in both cases, Azure Site Recovery can't benefit from direct access to a hypervisor.
+This isn't particularly surprising, because in both cases, Site Recovery can't benefit from direct access to a hypervisor.
 Instead, the mechanism that tracks and replicates changes to local disks is implemented within the protected operating system.

-Incidentally, this is also the reason that you need to select Physical machines as the Machine type when configuring replication of Azure Stack Hub VMs in the Azure Site Recovery interface within the Azure portal.
+Incidentally, this is also the reason that you need to select Physical machines as the Machine type when configuring replication of Azure Stack Hub VMs in the Site Recovery interface within the Azure portal.
 Another implication is a unique approach to failback, which doesn't offer the same degree of automation as the one available in Hyper-V or ESXi-based scenarios.

-To accomplish this, Azure Site Recovery relies on the Site Recovery Mobility service (also referred to as mobility agent), which is automatically deployed to individual VMs as you enroll them into the scope of Azure Site Recovery-based protection.
+To accomplish this, Site Recovery relies on the Site Recovery Mobility service (also referred to as mobility agent), which is automatically deployed to individual VMs as you enroll them into the scope of Site Recovery-based protection.
 On each protected VM, the locally installed instance of the mobility agent continuously monitors and forwards changes to the operating system and data disks to the process server.
-However, to optimize and manage the flow of replication traffic originating from protected VMs, Azure Site Recovery implements an additional set of components running on a separate VM, referred to as the configuration server.
+However, to optimize and manage the flow of replication traffic originating from protected VMs, Site Recovery implements an additional set of components running on a separate VM, referred to as the configuration server.

-The configuration server coordinates communications with the Azure Site Recovery vault and manages data replication.
+The configuration server coordinates communications with the Site Recovery vault and manages data replication.
 In addition, the configuration server hosts a component referred to as the process server, which acts as a gateway, receiving replication data, optimizing it through caching and compression, encrypting it, and finally forwarding it to Azure Storage.
-Effectively, the configuration server functions as the integration point between Azure Site Recovery and protected VMs running on Azure Stack Hub.
+Effectively, the configuration server functions as the integration point between Site Recovery and protected VMs running on Azure Stack Hub.
 You implement that integration by deploying the configuration server and registering it with the Azure Recovery Services vault.

-As part of Azure Site Recovery configuration, you define the intended disaster recovery environment, including such infrastructure components as virtual networks, load balancers, or network security groups in the manner that mirrors the production environment.
+As part of Site Recovery configuration, you define the intended disaster recovery environment, including such infrastructure components as virtual networks, load balancers, or network security groups in the manner that mirrors the production environment.
 The configuration also includes a replication policy, which determines recovery capabilities and consists of the following parameters:

 RPO threshold.
-This setting represents the desired recovery point objective that you want to implement and determines the frequency in which Azure Site Recovery generates crash-consistent recovery point snapshots.
+This setting represents the desired recovery point objective that you want to implement and determines the frequency in which Site Recovery generates crash-consistent recovery point snapshots.
 Its value doesn't affect the frequency of replication because that replication is continuous.
-Azure Site Recovery will generate an alert, and optionally, an email notification, if the current effective RPO provided by Azure Site Recovery exceeds the threshold that you specify.
-Azure Site Recovery generates crash-consistent recovery point snapshots every five minutes.
+Site Recovery will generate an alert, and optionally, an email notification, if the current effective RPO provided by Site Recovery exceeds the threshold that you specify.
+Site Recovery generates crash-consistent recovery point snapshots every five minutes.

-A crash consistent snapshot captures data that were on the disk when the snapshot was taken.
+A crash consistent snapshot captures data that was on the disk when the snapshot was taken.
 It doesn't include memory content.
 Effectively, a crash-consistent snapshot doesn't guarantee data consistency for the operating system or locally installed apps.

 Recovery point retention.
 This setting represents the duration (in hours) of the retention window for each recovery point snapshot.
 Protected VMs can be recovered to any recovery point within a retention window.
-Azure Site Recovery supports up to 24 hours of retention for VMs replicated to Azure Storage accounts with the premium performance tier.
-There is a 72-hour retention limit when using Azure Storage accounts with the standard performance tier.
+Site Recovery supports up to 24 hours of retention for VMs replicated to Azure Storage accounts with the premium performance tier.
+There's a 72-hour retention limit when using Azure Storage accounts with the standard performance tier.

-For details regarding implementing app-consistent snapshots on Azure Stack Hub VMs running Linux, refer to General questions about Azure Site Recovery.
+For details regarding implementing app-consistent snapshots on Azure Stack Hub VMs running Linux, refer to General questions about Site Recovery.

-For each disk of a protected Azure Stack Hub VM that you designate, data are replicated to a corresponding managed disk in Azure Storage.
+For each disk of a protected Azure Stack Hub VM that you designate, data is replicated to a corresponding managed disk in Azure Storage.
 The disk stores the copy of the source disk and all the recovery point crash-consistent and app-consistent snapshots.
 As part of a failover, you choose a recovery point crash-consistent or app-consistent snapshot that should be used when attaching the managed disk to the Azure VM, which serves as a replica of the protected Azure Stack Hub VM.

 During regular business operations, protected workloads run on Azure Stack Hub VMs, with changes to their disks being continuously replicated through interactions among the mobility agent, process server, and configuration server to the designated Azure Storage account.
-When you initiate a test, planned, or unplanned failover, Azure Site Recovery automatically provisions Azure VMs using the replicas of disks of the corresponding Azure Stack Hub VMs.
+When you initiate a test, planned, or unplanned failover, Site Recovery automatically provisions Azure VMs using the replicas of disks of the corresponding Azure Stack Hub VMs.

 You have the option to orchestrate a failover by creating recovery plans that contain manual and automated steps.
-To implement the latter, you can leverage Azure Automation runbooks, which consist of custom PowerShell scripts, PowerShell workflows, or Python 2 scripts.
+To implement the latter, you can use Azure Automation runbooks, which consist of custom PowerShell scripts, PowerShell workflows, or Python 2 scripts.

-After the primary site becomes available again, Azure Site Recovery supports reversing the direction of replication, allowing you to perform a failback with minimized downtime and without data loss.
+After the primary site becomes available again, Site Recovery supports reversing the direction of replication, allowing you to perform a failback with minimized downtime and without data loss.
 However, with Azure Stack Hub, this approach isn't available.
 Instead, to fail back, it's necessary to download Azure VM disk files, upload them into Azure Stack Hub, and attach them to existing or new VMs.

 Azure Stack Hub helps increase workload availability through resiliency inherent to its infrastructure.
-This resiliency provides high availability for Azure Stack Hub VMs protected by Azure Site Recovery and to essential components of the on-premises Azure Site Recovery infrastructure, including the configuration and process servers.
+This resiliency provides high availability for Azure Stack Hub VMs protected by Site Recovery and to essential components of the on-premises Site Recovery infrastructure, including the configuration and process servers.